aswen/vim-workshop/README.md

 ### Presentation

 The presentation is here to support the explanations about Vim.
-It has two different background colours: Blue for things the presenter has to tell and explain, green for exercises the participants need to do themselves.
+It is created in Libreoffice Impress and has two different background colours: Blue for things the presenter has to tell and explain, green for exercises the participants need to do themselves.

 #### Preparation